framorgi/popw/README.md

 ## Overview
 This project is a life simulator for organic particles, heavily inspired by and partially based on David R. Miller's **BioSim4** ([GitHub Repository](https://github.com/davidrmiller/biosim4)).
 I greatly appreciate his work and have used it as a foundation to explore and expand upon similar ideas in artificial life simulations.
+Many other ideas are taken here and there from the internet, and in particular from another great inspiring project  called **The Bibites**  ([https://www.youtube.com/@TheBibitesDigitalLife](https://www.youtube.com/@TheBibitesDigitalLife)).

-In this simulator, simple agents evolve in a isometric 2D grid environment, responding to stimuli and adapting their behavior through simulated evolutionary processes.
+In this simulator, simple agents evolve in a  2D grid environment, responding to stimuli and adapting their behavior through simulated evolutionary processes.
 The goal is to observe how simple rules can give rise to complex behaviors over successive generations.

 ## Features
 - Simulated organic particles that interact, move, and evolve.
+We call it "Pop".
-- A very simple neural network that models the particle brain
+- A very simple neural network that models the Pop brain
-- Genetic algorithm-based evolution to optimize agent behavior.
+- Genetic algorithm-based evolution to optimize pop behavior.
-- 2D isometric grid world with customizable parameters.
+- 2D  grid world with customizable parameters.
 - TODO -- multi-threaded execution for performance.
 - TODO -- Visualization tools to observe agent behavior.